 Open up a bag of peppermint tea.
 Smell it, if your nostrils will allow.
 It is lovely: somehow soothing and sharp at the same time!
 Ahh.

-Place the tea bag in mug or teapot.
+in mug or teapot.
 Top with boiling water.

 Sit down with your face over the cup so the steam flows onto your distraught visage.